 \section{Preliminaries on foliations}

 The paper relies on concepts and results of the theory of singularities and birational geometry of foliations on algebraic complex surfaces.
-We present the basic facts in this preliminary section but along the paper, when necessary, we refer the reader to the corresponding sections of \cite{BrBG} or \cite{BrPisa}, where the theory is masterfully explained by Marco Brunella.
+We present some basic facts in this preliminary section but along the paper, when necessary, we refer the reader to the corresponding sections of \cite{BrBG} or \cite{BrPisa}, where the theory is masterfully explained.

-\subsubsection{First definitions}
+\subsection{First definitions}

 On a smooth complex surface $X$, a foliation $\F$ is given by an open covering $(U_i)$ of $X$ and local vector fields $v_i\in H^0(U_i,TX)$ with \emph{isolated zeroes} such that there exist non vanishing holomorphic functions $(g_{ij})$ on the intersections $U_i\cap U_j$ satisfying